How to Care for a Staffordshire Bull Terrier

 Here you’ll find five tips on how to keep your Staffordshire puppy happy and healthy

-Through a balanced diet, good exercise, mental stimulation, and positive reinforcement.
+Through a balanced diet, good exercise, mental stimulation, and positive reinforcement, pappy van winkle bourbon 25 year

 • Feeding a Staffordshire puppy